martincf/westkirbyartscentre/_events/2020-01-25-burns-supper.md

 permalink: /events/burns-supper-2020
 ---

-Barn Dance (Or Cider Ceildh) for Wirral Pomona a convivial celebration of words, music, food, drink & dance inspired by Robbie Burns.
+Barn Dance (Or Cider Ceildh) for Wirral Pomona

+A convivial celebration of words, music, food, drink & dance inspired by Robbie Burns.

 With live music & a few songs from Jo, Anita, John, Melrose Melody Makers & guests.